-Weekly, the Finance Department approves the listing of vendor payments to be disbursed for that week.
+The Finance Department approves the listing of vendor payments to be disbursed.
 Vendor payments are disbursed weekly, generally on Friday, unless it falls on an observed holiday.
 Exceptions to the weekly disbursement cycle include the need for an advance check or an electronic transfer for payment of payroll taxes, bonds, bond fees, sales tax remittance, etc.